 Equation [9] is modified by the inclusion of interaction variables between the distance measures and the risk measure as well as between the distance measures and the risk squared measure, as represented by equation [11].
-The estimation results of equation [11] support the existence of a non-linear effect of loan concentration and risk on bank loan returns (see table 6).
+The estimation results of equation [11] support the existence of a non-linear effect of loan concentration and risk on bank loan returns (see Table 15).
 That is, the results from estimating the modified version of equation [9] do not support the view of traditional portfolio theory.
 The results from this non-linear regression equation indicate that the relationship between banks' loan return and loan portfolio concentration is U-shaped according to banks' risk levels, in the case of the GDP and private sector benchmarks, and has an inverted U-shape in the case of the employment benchmark.
-Specifically, in the case of the GDP and private sector credit benchmarks, the coefficients on the interaction terms between these benchmarks and risk and the benchmarks and risk squared are negative and positive, respectively, and are statistically significant at least at the 10.0 percent level.
+Specifically, in the case of the GDP and private sector credit benchmarks, the coefficients on the interaction terms between these benchmarks and risk and risk and risk and risk and risk squared are negative and positive, respectively, and are statistically significant at least at the 10.0 per cent level.
 The opposite signs are obtained on the interaction terms in the case of the employment benchmark.